 The various ambient and chase themes are creepy or pants-crappingly scary for similar reasons, perhaps even more so given the chase themes' tendency to speed up or slow down based upon how close to or far away from you the stalker happens to be at the time.
 Here are the four main sets:

-Each stalker seems to represent a distinct and very messed up aspect of rape or human sexuality and how various instincts and urges can turn people into monsters, desperate victims, or both.
-They all desperately want something from her physically which she is clearly not willing to give.
+Each stalker seems to represent a distinct and dark aspect of rape or human sexuality and how various instincts and urges can turn people into monsters, desperate victims, or both.
+They all desperately want something from Fiona physically.

 Debilitas obviously represents innocence in that he does not know that his actions are hurtful to others.
 He lacks the intelligence to understand and resist his powerful "urges."
 If he catches Fiona, he will attempt to play with her, which, given his massive strength and innate aggression, results in him killing her.

 Daniella represents sexual jealousy and repression.
 She also acts out of physical and quite possibly sexual abuse at the hands of Riccardo.
-She is so desperate to become a real human woman that she attempts to rip Fiona's "womanness" out of her.
+She is so desperate to become a real human woman that she attempts to rip Fiona's "womanness" out of her in an extremely brutal and gory way.

 Riccardo does not see Fiona as an actual human but rather an object meant to receive his "seed."
 His intentions towards Fiona are arguably the most sexual in nature of all the stalkers.
 Additionally, he wants to take Fiona's Azoth which could be a metaphor for her virginity or innocence.

 Lorenzo's motives are quite similar to Riccardo's, although he seems to place a particular emphasis on gaining power.
 He intents to hunt down a very non-consenting girl and forcibly take her Azoth or her source of power for himself.
-Similarly, men often do not rape for physical pleasure but because sexual assault is physically and emotionally devastating for the victim while it gives the rapist a great degree of power.
+Similarly, a rapist often does not rape for physical pleasure but because sexual assault is physically and emotionally devastating for the victim while it gives the rapist a great degree of power.